centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-a-central-server/using-virtual-machines.md

 On its [download page](https://download.centreon.com), Centreon provides a ready-to-use virtual machine.
 This virtual machine is available in OVA format for VMware environments and OVF format for Oracle VirtualBox.
 It is based on the **Alma Linux 8** operating system and includes a Centreon installation that allows you to easily start your first monitoring.

+> The virtual machine is only suitable to use Centreon IT-100 or to test the solution.

 The VM uses the **Thin Provision** option to save as much free space as possible on the disk (this is best practice).

 ## Prerequisites